nicktej/RBM-Recommendation-System/README.md

 # Movie Recommendation System

 This is a Restricted Boltzmann Machine (RBM) used to recommend movies!
 It is a very cool unsupervised learning AI, and I would recommend anyone interested to read up on Boltzmann Machines.
-A good article is this: https://skymind.ai/wiki/restricted-boltzmann-machine.
+A good article on the topic: https://skymind.ai/wiki/restricted-boltzmann-machine.

 I achieved an accuracy of 0.75, meaning 3/4 movies are recommended correctly.